otrv4/otrv4/otrv4.md

 For example, Alice could set up her client so that it speaks version 4 of the OTR protocol.
 Nevertheless, she may also add an exception for Charlie, who she knows talks through a client that runs an old version of the protocol.
-Therefore, the client will start the appropiate OTR conversation in correspondace with the other side, or will refuse to send non-encrypted messages to Bob.
+Therefore, the client will start the appropriate OTR conversation with the other side, or will refuse to send non-encrypted messages to Bob.

+### Client implementation

+The client must be able to distinguish message types.

+#### Receiving plaintext

+If `msgstate` is `MSGSTATE_PLAINTEXT` and the user requires encryption, warn him that the message was received unencrypted.

+#### User types a message to be sent

+If `msgstate` is `MSGSTATE_FINISHED`:

+This may happen if the user received a "Disconnected" TLV while typing the message.
+She expected to send this message encrypted but the conversation ended.

+* Inform the user the conversation was finished by the other party.
+* If the user requires encryption, store the plaintext message for possible retransmission, and send a Query Message.

+If `msgstate` is `MSGSTATE_ENCRYPTED`:

+* Use the protocol to send an encrypted message.

+Otherwise:

+* If the user requires encryption, store the plaintext message for possible retransmission, and send a Query Message.
+* Otherwise, if the user wants to advertise her versions using whitespace, attach the whitespace tag to the message.
+It's a good idea to stop sending whitespace tags after receiving a plaintext message from the other participant.

+#### An OTR error has occurred

+If the user has chosen to alway restart the conversation, send a Query Message.

 ## Appendices